d0rc/oeis-parser/README.md

 python main.py fetch A000032
 ```

 This fetches the sequence A000032 (Lucas numbers) from OEIS and stores it in the database.
+If the sequence already exists in the database, it will not be re-fetched, and the existing data will be displayed instead.

 ### Fetch a range of sequences